shanefully-done/bmr-tdee-calculator/.kilocode/rules/memory-bank/context.md

   - `architecture.md`: Outlines the application's structure.
   - `tech.md`: Lists the technologies and tools used.
   - `context.md`: This file, tracking the project's state.
+- Implemented persistence of user inputs (age, height, weight, gender) to `localStorage` in `app/page.tsx`.

 ## Next Steps